-The challenges of precision medicine beyond Covid-19
+The challenges of precision medicine beyond COVID-19

 Failure to treat a base disease, in addition to worsening the initial condition, leads to an increase in the demand for long-term emergency treatments.
-The Department of Health Information Statistics of Chile, DEIS, identified that emergency care for acute myocardial infarction increased from 4.8% in 2019 to 5.2% by the end of 2020; encephalic vascular accidents grew from 10.9% to 11.1%, while consultations for hypertensive crisis rose from 31.1% to 32.6%, also in the same period.
+Chile’s Department of Health Information Statistics, DEIS, identified that emergency care for acute myocardial infarction increased from 4.8% in 2019 to 5.2% by the end of 2020; cerebrovascular accidents grew from 10.9% to 11.1%, while consultations for hypertensive crisis rose from 31.1% to 32.6%, also in the same period.

 These data are worrying, especially if one considers that until 2019, a year before the health crisis, heart disease and cardiovascular disease were among the top 10 causes of death in the world according to the WHO.